Swizec/react-d3-workshop/src/pages/6-react-d3.md

         .range([0, 200]);
     const axis = d3.axisBottom(scale);

-    d3.select(this.refs.anchor).call(axis);
+    d3.select(this.anchor.current).call(axis);
 });
 ```

-It’s the same code as we had in `renderAxis` before.
+It’s the same rendering code as we had before.
 The only difference is that the function is wrapped in a `D3blackbox` call.
 This turns it into a React component.

-I'm not 100% whether wrapping a function in a React component counts as a real HOC, but let's roll with it.
-More proper HOCs are React components wrapped in components.

 You can play with this example on CodeSandbox, [here](https://codesandbox.io/s/5v21r0wo4x?from-embed).